 It all fell flat.
 All of it.
 The love.
-The sex.
+The intimacy.
 The timing.
-As soon as we slept together, things immediately took a turn for the worst.
+As soon as the intimacy came, things immediately took a turn for the worst.
 And my emotions went completely haywire.
 There is no one reason.
 Simply put, he wasn’t ready.
 That’s the only way I can sum it all up.
 I think he was embarrassed because the sex was not as great as expected.
 Nowhere near how we'd imagined.
 I think he had an epitome that we’d just moved way too fast, way too soon.
 Cole expressed that he wanted to slow down – to the point that we’d not talk on the phone as much.
 I became insecure because, I don’t know, maybe because I’d just slept with him (<-sarcasm).
 In reluctant agreement, I said ok – only to see weeks later he’d began talking on the phone with another woman for hours at a time in a friendship that didn’t look strictly platonic.

 But there I was still fighting for something that had withered away.
 In spite of my feelings, I still bought him birthday gift, wrote him a letter, and sent it all off to him before coming back to Chicago.
 We spoke a few times when I got back home.
 Always me calling him, never the other way around.
-In our last conversation, I asked if we could get back to communicating on the regular basis because I needed him – even as a friend.
+In our last conversation, I asked if we could go back to communicating on the regular basis because I needed him – even as a friend.
 I wanted him to consider how I’d been there for him, even when I knew it was best not to be.
 But he said no. I asked if we could revisit the relationship status, and he wasn’t feeling it.

 Cole was a stranger to me now.
 All the time I’d loved him.
 Sacrificed my emotional well being to be there for him – none of it matter to him.
 My heart was on the floor.
 All the prayers had seemed to fall on deaf ears of God.
 The level of rejection I felt was at the highest level.
 I felt thrown away, unwanted, dismissed, and not worth shit.